Do You Have a Medical Malpractice Claim in Vermont? We Can Help

 Many patients are reluctant to sue their doctors or to disagree with them on their treatment.
 They may believe that their doctor knows what is best for them.
 Some may not understand the medical jargon involved with their case.
 This is why many victims of medical malpractice in Vermont do not call a medical malpractice attorney, even when they suspect they’re the victims of medical malpractice.
 But not filing a medical malpractice claim when your doctor is negligent can put your future care in jeopardy and could be life-threatening.

 When considering filing a medical malpractice suit in Vermont, it is important to remember that there is a difference between failed treatment and negligence.
 Unfortunately, even the best treatments for a disease or illness may not work with every patient.
-If your doctor has properly diagnosed your problem and is fulfilling its treatment as effective as possible, they are most likely not liable for malpractice.
+If your doctor has properly diagnosed your problem and is fulfilling their treatment as effectively as possible, they are most likely not liable for malpractice.

 However, if you were misdiagnosed (which includes failure to diagnose a condition or injury that they should have) or given a dangerous treatment or were not informed of the risks of a particular treatment, then your doctor may be negligent and therefore liable for medical malpractice.
 A doctor is liable for medical malpractice in Vermont if one of those failures caused additional injury, including rapid deterioration.